dingxiong/dingxiong.github.io/_posts/2025-07-29-jenkins-controller.md

 closure.
 Amazing right?
 Groovy is born for DSL.
 The last time I had the similar excitement was when I realized Ruby is born for DSL.

+A natural follow-up question is where function `kubernetes` is defined.

 ### EnvVar

 ## Extension Annotation